-Established in 1992, the firm has thrived and grown on the roots planted by founding Principals Timothy R. Eddy and the late Stephen J. Hennebery.
-Current principals of Hennebery Eddy are Tim Eddy, Alan Osborne, Michelle Vo, David Wark, and Debbie Rogers.
+Established in 1992, Hennebery Eddy Architects has thrived and grown out of the roots planted by founding principals Timothy R. Eddy and the late Stephen J. Hennebery.
+The co-founders’ legacy is continued by current principals Tim Eddy, Alan Osborne, Michelle Vo, David Wark, and Debbie Rogers.
 The firm describes itself as driven by the values and pioneering spirit of the Pacific Northwest.
-Still on the newer side to the scene, the firm has completed 28 projects and acquired 56 awards in a myriad of categories.
-The firm highly values collaboration and such collaboration produces projects that seem to always exceed their originally designated goals.
-Design, programmatic response, and of course, sustainable solutions are always at the fore for Hennebery Eddy.
+Over the course of over two decades, the firm has completed 28 projects and acquired 56 awards in a number of categories.
+The firm highly values collaboration and produces projects that exceed originally designated goals.
+Design, programmatic response, and sustainable solutions are always at the forefront of Hennebery Eddy’s operations.

 As Portland tourist and resident populations grow in size, Hennebery Eddy Architects teamed with Fentress Architects to create the Portland Airport (voted #1 airport in the country) Concourse E extension, along with improvements to existing facilities, in order to create a proportional balance in the number of passengers using the north and south sides of the airport.
 The project also ameliorated the regional flight ground loading facilities, concessions, and airline operational spaces.
-The firm also did a fantastic job retaining the historic integrity of the downtown Portland Spalding Building, while also rehabilitating it to incorporate contemporary materials and systems.
-They created a new entry lobby and canopy, made elevator improvements, and designed a new bicycle commuter facility — the latter of which is an important component of design structures in Portland.
-The Spalding Building is a locally designated Historic Landmark by the City of Portland, and the firm’s renovation master plan highlighted the building’s history and the integrity of its original design.
+The firm also did a fantastic job retaining the historic integrity of the downtown Portland Spalding Building while rehabilitating it with contemporary materials and systems.
+They created a new entry lobby and canopy, made elevator improvements, and designed a new bicycle commuter facility, the latter of which is an important component of design structures in Portland.
+The City of Portland designated the Spalding Building a historic landmark; the firm’s renovation master plan highlighted the building’s history and the integrity of its original design.